squaremo/rabbit.js/README.md

 Some socket types have options that may be set with `#setsockopt`.
-Presently there's just one option, on PUB and PUSH sockets, which is message expiration:
+Presently there's just one option, on PUB and PUSH sockets, which is message expiration, given as a stringified number of
+milliseconds:

-    pub.setsockopt('expiration', 60000)
+    pub.setsockopt('expiration', '60000')

 In the example, messages written to `pub` will be discarded by the server if they've not been delivered after 60,000